mabogunje/website/user/pages/01.home/_latest_projects/01.tmc-website/project.md

 As of today, our new website is seeing a minimum of a 25% improvement across all engagement metrics, from bounce rate - click depth, and we expect it to keep getting better.

 Results like these could soon be yours too!
-We intend to begin providing Technology services to local businesses in 2017.
+We intend to begin providing Technology services to local businesses this year.